 The most and least expensive countries for 1GB of mobile data

-Half of the countries with the highest mobile data costs are island nations - or in the case of Greece, consists of a number of islands.
+More than half of the countries with the highest mobile data costs are island nations - or in the case of Greece, consisting of a number of islands.

-Island nations or countries with particularly rugged terrain are more likely to use expensive satellite solutions rather than fiber optic networks, the cost of which is often passed on to the customer.
+Island nations or countries with particularly rugged terrain are more likely to use expensive satellite solutions rather than fibre optic networks, the cost of which is often passed on to the customer.

 In many African countries, mobile internet is the primary way of accessing the web due to poor infrastructure and high monthly package costs.
-So to see African nations like Equatorial Guinea and Zimbabwe among the most expensive data pricing poses a real barrier to internet inclusivity.
+So to see African nations like Equitorial Guinea and Namibia among the most expensive data pricing poses a real barrier to internet inclusivity.

-The majority of the countries with the cheapest mobile data pricing such as India, Israel, and Denmark have good fibre optic networks, helping to keep service costs low.
+The majority of the countries with the cheapest mobile data pricing such as India, and Israel have good fibre optic networks, helping to keep service costs low.

 In fact, Kazakhstan has one of the most advanced telecoms sectors in Central Asia.